GraphAIR: Graph Representation Learning with Neighborhood Aggregation and Interaction

 \section{Introduction}

-Graph representation learning aims to transform nodes on the graph into low-dimensional dense vectors whilst still preserving the attribute features of nodes and structure features of graphs.
-These node embeddings can then be fed into downstream machine learning algorithms to facilitate graph analytical tasks, such as node classification \cite{Kipf:2016tc,Velickovic:2018we}, link prediction \cite{Chen:2018vh}, and community detection \cite{Chen:2019vl}.
+} \IEEEPARstart{G}{raph} representation learning aims to transform nodes on the graph into low-dimensional dense vectors whilst still preserving the attribute features of nodes and structure features of graphs.
 In recent years, there has been a surge of research interest in utilizing neural networks to handle graph-structured data.
 Among them, graph convolutional networks (GCNs) have been shown effective in graph representation learning.
 They can model complex attribute features and structure features of graphs and achieve the state-of-the-art performance on various tasks.
 The core of graph convolution is that nodes learn their representations by aggregating features from their neighbors, i.e. the ``neighborhood aggregation'' scheme.
 Recently, some graph convolutional models, which primarily differ in the neighborhood aggregation strategies, have been proposed \cite{Kipf:2016tc,Velickovic:2018we,Zhuang:2018ks,Xu:2018vn}.
 For example, GCN \cite{Kipf:2016tc} can be seen as the approximation of aggregation on the first-order neighbors; GraphSAGE \cite{Hamilton:2017tp} designs several aggregators for inductive learning, where unlabeled data does not appear in the training process; GAT \cite{Velickovic:2018we} introduces the attention mechanism to model influence of neighbors with learnable parameters.